Ottawa Mortgage Blog

 Allows first-time homebuyers to withdraw up to $60,000 per person ($120,000 per couple) from an RRSP tax-free, to be used towards a down payment.
 Funds must be repaid over a 15-year period, starting on the second year after you made the first withdrawal.

-Lenders require a full 90-day history of your funds.
+Lenders in Canada are required to collect a full 90-day history of all down payment funds.

 • Avoid moving money around last minute